State and Local Policy Database

 Public lighting

 We were unable to find information regarding the adoption of a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
-We were unable to confirm if Springfield has an outdoor lighting upgrade program.
+In 2023, Springfield launched a project to convert all 14,000 streetlights to LED.
+This is expected to be a five-year project.
+As of April 2023, 450 streetlights have been converted, accounting for 3% of the total streetlights in Springfield.

 Inclusive procurement